nareshkumar-h/training-materials-web/README.md

 #### Functions
 * Define Function / Call Function / Return Value
 * Assigning Function to a variable
-* Self invoking function
+* Self invoking function ( IIFE )  - **An Immediately-invoked Function Expression (IIFE ) is a way to execute functions immediately, as soon as they are created.
+The self-invoking function only runs once.**
-* Callback Functions
+* Callback Functions - **A callback is a function passed as an argument to another function.**
 * Closure
 * Promise